Expedition (1795 ship): Transporting enslaved people

 bound for the Windward Coast.
-Expedition acquired slaves between Rio Nuñez and the Assini River.
-She arrived at Kingston, Jamaica on 23 June 1807 with 215 slaves.
+Expedition acquired captives between Rio Nuñez and the Assini River.
+She arrived at Kingston, Jamaica on 23 June 1807, with 215 captives.
 She sailed from Kingston on 28 November, bound for Liverpool.

 Fate

-In March 1808 Lloyd's List reported that Expedition, Roberts, master, had been sailing from Jamaica to Liverpool when she had to put into Antigua in distress.
+In March 1808, Lloyd's List reported that Expedition, Roberts, master, had been sailing from Jamaica to Liverpool when she had to put into Antigua in distress.
 Expedition was condemned there.
 Her cargo was transshipped in Fairfield and King George.

+Expedition does not appear in the most comprehensive list of losses of vessels engaged in transporting enslaved people, perhaps because the Lloyd's List news item did not identify her as a Guineaman, or perhaps because the loss may have occurred in early 1808.
+Still. during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.